-During the court hearing for the initial alimony, your spousal support lawyer Los Angeles needs to ensure that there’s a clause stating that the alimony amount can be changed in the future.
+During the court hearing for the initial alimony, your lawyer needs to ensure that there’s a clause stating that the alimony amount can be changed in the future.
 The judge will decide under what circumstances the alimony after divorce can be modified, so make sure to check your divorce agreement if you decide to go about changing the agreed-upon amount.
 Your agreement can also state that alimony changes can only be made under certain circumstances.
 A few examples are listed below:

 - If both ex-spouses agree to change the alimony amount

 - If one spouse becomes disabled and cannot work